bitrise-io/devcenter/_articles/en/team-management/organizations/members-organizations.md

 * **Developers** - they are assigned to _TestApp_ with a **Developer** role.
 Members of this group can run builds, view build logs and view builds.
 * **Testers** - they are assigned to _TestApp_ with a **Tester / QA** role.
 They can only view builds.

-## Creating groups for organizations
+## Creating groups for Organizations

 1. Sign in with an account that is an **owner** of the organization and open its profile page.
 2. Go to your organization's profile page: click **Switch Profile** on the top left corner and select the organization you need.